12 Best Waterfalls in Maryland, From Local Favorites to Hidden Gems

 7. Rock Run Waterfall, Havre De Grace

-Need To Know: Open year-round.
-Reservations are required and there is a fee to park.
+- Need to Know: Open year-round.
+Reservations are required, and there is a fee to enter the park.

 Looking for waterfalls that don't entail a lot of hiking?
-Well, you are in luck!
-Magnificent views are just a short walk away at these two Maryland falls.
+Well, you're in luck.
+Magnificent views are just a short walk away from these two Maryland falls.

 8. Daniels Dam, Ellicott City

-Need To Know: Open year-round.
-There is an entrance fee and reservation required to enter the park.
+- Need to Know: Open year-round.
+There is an entrance fee to enter the park.

-is one of the most accessible falls in the state of Maryland.
+Daniels Dam is one of the most accessible falls in the state of Maryland.
 A short walk from the parking lot will take you straight to the beautiful manmade fall.
-Located in the Patapsco Valley State Park in Ellicott City, this fall is a must-see when in the area.
+Located in the Patapsco Valley State Park in Ellicott City, this fall is a must-see when in the area, especially on a clear, sunny day.
+There are plenty of other nearby trails that you can stroll along to witness some of the stunning nature in the area.
+No matter whether you choose to visit the lookout or the trail, you won't regret it.

 9. Cascade Falls, Halethorpe

-Need To Know: Open year-round.
-There is a fee and reservation required to enter the park.
+- Need to Know: Open year-round.
+There is an entrance fee to enter the park.

 Cascade Falls is another Patapsco Valley State Park waterfall hike that is great for families.
-Although the trail is not stroller-friendly, it is an easy ¼ walk to the falls.
+Although the trail is not stroller-friendly, it is an easy quarter-mile walk to the falls.
 Located in the Avalon section of the park, this Central Maryland Fall is definitely worth a visit.
+You'll be surrounded by nature without having to trek along a challenging trail.
+Plus, it's a short ride to nearby towns and scenery that you can visit.

 Best Waterfalls Near Baltimore